Edge-On-Demand/django-admin-steroids/README.rst

 CSVAdmin - Adds a changelist action to export the selected records as a CSV.

+FormatterModelAdmin - Allows the use of admin field formatters.

 Field formatters:

 If you want to format a monetary dollar value with a dollar sign